Clear House Accountants

 • The first step when preparing a valuation is to come up with what is being sold and then draft up sales particulars.

 • Some businesses have special earnings that may affect their value.
-For instance, hotels are valued according to the number of letting rooms, professional practices are valued based on their multiple numbers of the fee earnings or restaurants are valued on the total number of covers they have.
+For instance, hotels are valued according to the number of letting rooms, professional practices are valued based on their multiple numbers of fee earnings and restaurants are valued on the total number of covers they have.

 Share sale/asset sale?